Glueball Decay Rates in the Witten-Sakai-Sugimoto Model: Extrapolations and comparison with experimental data

 In Table \ref{tabtensorextrapolmpi} we have also extrapolated to decays into kaons and $\eta$ mesons.
 In the holographic setup, a tensor glueball presumably does not couple to an explicit mass term of the pseudoscalar mesons, so the effect of the latter should be purely kinematic.
 The results (\ref{MTpipi}) and (\ref{GTpipi}) imply a pseudoscalar mass dependence of the form $(1-4m_\pi^2/M_T^2)^{5/2}$.
 This suppression is such that it overcompensates the ratio 4/3 that favors kaons over pions.

+For the decays into vector mesons $K^*$ and $\phi$ we have taken into account that their masses are larger than $m_\rho$ in the phase space factor, but we have left open the possibility that this also increases the coupling $t_2\equiv \sqrt6 d_2$ and merged the two alternatives in the range of results for the corresponding decay rates for tensor glueballs with increased mass.

-Adding up the individual contributions, we find a rather broad width for a 2.4 GeV tensor glueball, 700 to 900 MeV, which is significantly broader than all the $f_2$ mesons listed in \PDG.
-With a mass of 2 GeV, the relative width turns out to be comparable with that of the tensor meson $f_2(1950)$, which has $\Gamma/M= 0.24(1)$.
+Adding up the individual contributions, we find a very broad width for a 2.4 GeV tensor glueball, 1.1 to 1.5 GeV, which is much broader than all the $f_2$ mesons listed in \PDG.
+With a mass around 2 GeV, the width (600 to 900 MeV) turns out to be larger but perhaps marginally comparable with that of the tensor meson $f_2(1950)$, which has $\Gamma= 472(18)$ MeV.
 The latter is indeed occasionally discussed as a candidate for a tensor glueball as it appears to have largely flavor-blind decay modes.